Tutorials

 There are some parameters that the designated administrator in your organization can adjust to fit your particular needs:

-Whether adjustments are automatically or manually accepted.
-Default is manual (not checked).
+• Whether adjustments are automatically or manually accepted.
+Default is automatic.
 When this parameter is set to automatic, you will never see any suggested changes, however the history of all changes will be recorded.
+NOTE: even in automatic, you can set individually items to be in manual mode.
+This is a configuration of the item.